azurecitadel/azurecitadel.github.io/automation/identity.md

 ----------

 ## Pre-requisites

+You will need to be the Global Administrator for your AAD tenant to fully complete these labs.
+The recommendation is to get a Visual Studio subscription and ensure that you create a new tenant by using a Microsoft Live ID, e.g. richard.cheney@outlook.com.

 As with all of the labs in the automation category, we recommend setting up your machine as per the [automation prereqs](../prereqs) page.